camoverride/camoverride-personal-blog/_posts/2021-02-21-hitchhiking-kurdistan.md

 We arrived late at night in Cizre.
 I remember the dusty plastic fruits hanging from the balustrade of our cheap hotel.
 There was a two-inch gap beneath our room's door that let flies in.

 The next day we took the D380 highway west.
 We stopped at Yayvantepe where a wealthy tourist couple drove us the 2 miles from the highway to Mor Gabriel, the oldest Syriac Orthodox monastery in the world.
 They laughed and joked with us.
 The man had wrap-around sunglasses and drove with one arm dangling out the window.
-His partner had dyed-blonde hair and the shortest skirt I'd seen in 500 kilometers.
+His partner had dyed-blonde hair and the shortest skirt I'd seen in weeks.

 ![Pictures from the waiting room in Mor Gabriel]({{ site.url }}/assets/images/2021-02-21-hitchhiking-kurdistan/popes_in_mor_gabriel.jpg)

-We explored the monastery, snapping pictures of the fortifications, catacombs, and expansive view of the encircling landscape.
+We explored the monastery, snapping pictures of the fortifications, catacombs, and the expansive view of the encircling landscape.
 There were a few other visitors milling about, all Turkish, and at some point our foreignness became obvious to the monastery's staff.
 A man invited us to a small private waiting room where he summoned a boy to serve us tea.
 The walls were covered with framed photographs of Syriac artifacts, calligraphy, and monks.
 We sat in stiff-backed wooden chairs and talked about Syriac Christian culture and the strained relationship between Assyrians and their Turkish neighbors.

 The man was the secretary of [Mor Timotheos Samuel Aktas](http://www.syriacchristianity.info/bio/SyriacOrthodox/bio_TimotheosAktas.htm), archbishop of the Tur Abdin diocese.
 After an enthusiastic exposition of the Syriac alphabet and its origins in ancient Phoenicia, we were introduced to the archbishop himself — on the spectrum from holy man to wizard, we was firmly on the wizard side.